ayushman72/Music-Gen/README.md

 ## Model Architecture
 The model leverages the GRU architecture.
-For indepth analysis do checkout the [training notebook](./MusicGen.ipynb)
+For indepth analysis do checkout the [training notebook](./MusicGen.ipynb) or checkout the model on [Kaggle](https://www.kaggle.com/code/ayushman72/music-generation-pytorch-lightning-v2)

 ![architecture](./results/version_0.png)